petiaccja/Mathter/README.md

 What is this?
 ---
-Yet another math library, as if there wasn't enough of them already.
-[Eigen](http://eigen.tuxfamily.org/), [CML](http://cmldev.net/) and [mathfu](https://github.com/google/mathfu) are all great ones (check them out!), but still, I found annoyances in all of them from a game developer's point of view.
-This library is focused on 3D and 2D game development, and tries to provide an API that is as little pain in the ass as possible.
-However, it's not limited only to games, as scientific aspects are not neglected either.
+Mathter is a linear algebra library focused on 2D and 3D game development.
+It uses the latest C++ features to provide a painless and highy configurable API.
+As of now, only fixed-size vectors and matrices are supported.

 Features
 ---
 - Header-only: just include Mathter/*
 - Configureable
-  - Float, double, int, or roll your own (int, std::complex, and custom not yet verified)
+  - Float, double, int, or roll your own (only float and double is tested as of now)
-  - Dimensions as template parameter
+  - Dimensions as template parameters
   - Post- and pre-multiplication style for geometrical transforms
-  - Row-major and column-major layout
+  - Row-major and column-major memory layout
-  - Tightly pack elements (i.e. no SIMD alignment and padding)
+  - Tightly pack elements (no SIMD alignment and padding)
-- Fast: SIMD accelerated, beats the above-mentioned libs in small (<=4) matrix multiplication
+- Fast: SIMD accelerated, loops unrolled for small matrices
+- Vectors and Matrix arithmetic
-- Vectors, Matrices, associated arithmetic and basic matrix functions
+- Common matrix operations
-- Affine transforms: scale, rotation, translation
+- Geometrical transforms (projective coming soon)
-- Planes and lines, intersection
+- Hyperplanes, parametric lines, intersection

-**To come (in that order, presumably):**
-- LU decomposition, determinant, inverse
-- Projective transforms
+- Matrix decompositions (LU (SVD coming soon)
-- Quaternions
+- Quaternions (coming soon)
-- Std::complex and user types
-- Singular value decomposition
-- Dynamically sized vectors and matrices

 Examples
 ---